pridiltal/ctv-AnomalyDetection/README.md

     clustered outlier detection, distance or similarity approximation, and imputation of missing values based on random or guided decision tree splitting.
 It also supports categorical data.
+  - The [outForest](https://cran.r-project.org/package=outForest) package provides a
+    random forest based implementation for multivariate outlier detection.
+In this method each numeric variable is regressed onto all other variables by a random forest.
+If the scaled absolute difference between observed value and out-of-bag prediction of the corresponding random forest is suspiciously large, then a value is considered an outlier.

 *Multivariate Outlier Detection: Other approaches*